 Sonya’s Spotlight Web Mag is a digital motivational publication with an entertainment focus.
-Once in print as Spotlight Entertainment newsletter (from 1994-1998) and re-emerging in 2002 as Sonya’s Spotlight magazine, the publication is now totally digital.
+Once in print as Spotlight Entertainment newsletter (from 1994-1998) and re-emerging in 2002 as Sonya’s Spotlight magazine, the publication is now totally digital (since 2007).
 Sonya’s Spotlight web mag is designed for readers seeking a positive approach to successful living.
 Celebrity profiles, entertainment news, travel, sports, success tips, and beauty & fitness are some of its highlights.
 Sonya’s Spotlight magazine keeps readers informed and entertained, but more than that, it inspires and enlightens – empowering readers to provoke positive changes in their lives.

 For more information about Sonya’s Spotlight Web Mag – Contact Us today